Philip Rooney: Career

+Rooney married Marion Josephine Patricia, Rainey at the Roman Catholic Church of the University, Dublin on July 26,1933.
 Rooney worked as a bank clerk until the success of his first novel All out to win in 1935.
 From there, he continued to publish his works, sometimes under the name 'Frank Phillips'.
 He also worked in print journalism and broadcasting.
 For some time he was a radio critic for The Irish Times, before he moved to Radio Éireann (now Raidió Teilifís Éireann).
 In 1947 Rooney was named assistant to the head of general features of Radio Éireann, but decided to split his time between that and the BBC while continuing his career as a novelist.

 Rooney's entry for the 1948 Summer Olympics was an excerpt from his novel Captain Boycott, which had been published in 1946.

 Rooney was later the head of features for the Irish New Agency, before he rejoined Radio Éireann in 1953 as features editor and scriptwriter until 1961.
 When Telefís Éireann opened that year, Rooney was transferred to its drama department as chief script-editor.